unnits/bankid-php-client/docs/developer_guide.md

 ## Docker

 Bank iD client is a dockerized project.
 That means we use [docker](https://www.docker.com/) to simplify the project setup.
-That allows you to start developing we faster.
+That allows you to start developing way faster.
 You don't have to install any other dependencies yourself.

 **That does NOT mean**, you need docker to install and use the library in your own projects.